qmk/qmk_firmware/keyboard/planck/PCB_GUIDE.md

 ### Linux
 1. Install AVR GCC with your favorite package manager.
 2. Install [DFU-Programmer][dfu-prog].

+Note that, since it will be directly accessing USB hardware, the `dfu-programmer` program needs to be run as root.

 ## Verify Your Installation
 1. Clone the following repository: https://github.com/jackhumbert/qmk_firmware